awslabs/harmonix/backstage-plugins/plugins/aws-apps-backend/README.md

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0
 -->
-# AWS Apps Backend
+# OPA on AWS Backend

-This is the backend part of the AWS Apps plugin.
-It has four primary responsibilities:
+This is the backend part of the OPA on AWS plugin.
+Its key responsibilities:

 1. **Catalog contributions** - the plugin provides the AWSEnvironment and AWSEnvironmentProvider entity Kinds, including processing and validation of the entities.
-2. **Authentication and Role Mapping** - the plugin provides API services to map a user's idP group membership (e.g. Okta group) to an AWS IAM role.
+2. **Authentication / Authorization** - the plugin assumes defined roles with permisisons for provisioning infrastructure resources for a target environment account.
 3. **Audit** - the plugin provides services to record requested actions, user id and IAM role, timestamps, success/failure results, and additional information for the purpose of capturing audit-level information about the actions performed by the AWS Apps Backstage plugin against AWS.
 4. **Proxying AWS requests** - the plugin provides API endpoints for specific AWS service actions.
 It receives requests on these endpoints, validates the request, and proxies the request and response between Backstage and a specified AWS account and region.